Last reviewed May 2026

 Structuring

-The ownership restructuring math nobody shows you
+The decoupling math nobody shows you (a.k.a. ownership restructuring)

-By Winfred Quek · 7-minute read
+By Winfred Quek · 7-minute read · Last reviewed May 2026

 Ownership restructuring is often pitched as the hack that unlocks a second property purchase.
 Sometimes it is.
 Just as often, by the time you price in the BSD on the transfer, legal fees, loan restructuring, and the time value of the capital involved, the "savings" shrink faster than the pitch suggests.